pkusensei/MinskFork/README.md

     `std::variant` comes in handy here to mimic `object` in C#, and `std::monostate` acts as a placeholder for `null`.
 The caveat is consumers/users of this hack have to know the underlying type stored in `std::variant` if they want to read the value.
 Then again C++ is a statically typed language.

-- Redundancy in `GetChildren` and `GetProperties` virtual member functions.
+- Redundancy in `GetChildren` ~~and `GetProperties`~~ virtual member functions.

-    The lack of reflection makes writing such functions in `SyntaxNode` and `BoundNode` base classes impossible.
-C++ doesn't even have the concept of property.
+    The lack of reflection makes writing such functions in `SyntaxNode` ~~and `BoundNode`~~ base class~~es~~ impossible. ~~C++ doesn't even have the concept of property.~~ This problem is partly alleviated by conjuring up some template functions.

 - The lowering process, i.e. `BoundTreeReriter` & `Lowerer` ~~, analyzes the existing bound tree and generates a new one.~~

     ~~This is mainly because `BoundNode`s exposing `std::unique_ptr`s directly would break encapsulation. `std::shared_ptr`s would cause another slew of problems.
 The original lowering process tries its best to reduce memory allocation while this one does not.
-As a result, `Lowerer::Flatten` has to be a non-static member function.~~ I caved in.
+As a result, `Lowerer::Flatten` has to be a non-static member function.~~

+    I caved in.
 The ownership of `BoundNode`s between `BoundProgram` and `BoundGlobalScope` and `BoundScope` is sometimes hard to reason.
 Esp. between the former two, shared ownership cannot be ruled out.
+On a flip side this helps reducing memory allocation when rewriting the bound tree.

+- Templates vs Generics

+    While powerful, C++ template functions and classes are hard to write, and (maybe) even harder to reason about.
+And using `std::enable_if` and such to mimic type constraints is not very elegant in any way.
+(What?
+CONCEPTS are coming?
+What about that?)

 - Postfix operations, i.e. `i++` & `i--`